Avinash3190/house-price-prediction/README.md

 # House Price Prediction Application

 This is a simple Flask web application that uses a pre-trained machine learning model to predict house prices based on user inputs.
-The model was trained using data on the number of bedrooms, bathrooms, square footage, and location of houses.
+The model was trained using data on the number of bedrooms, bathrooms, square foot, and location of houses.

 # Features
 - Predict house prices based on user input.